We all reboarded the train.

 The remains covers the siding.

 The train crossed the Nehalem River on a 707 foot long single truss structure.
-This was my first time detraining for a photo off a railroad bridge.
-We all walked down into the floodplain to form a photo line.
+This was my first time detraining for a photo from a railroad bridge and we all walked down into the floodplain to form a photo line.

 Reverse move at the Nehalem River bridge.

-Photo Runby 2 at the Nehalem River bridge after which we all headed back to the train.
+Photo Runby 2, after which everyone returned to the train.

 The last of our passengers making their way back to the train.
-Once aboard we will depart for Garibaldi.
+Once aboard we departed for Garibaldi.

 McCloud Railway 25 cut off our train to run around it at Wheeler.